 |P&L per share||Profit of Rs.16.3/- per share (955 – 938.7)|

 |Net Profit||250 * 16.3 = Rs.4,075/-|

-So keeping the above trade details in perspective, let us look at how the margins and M2M plays a role simultaneously during the life of the trade.
+Keeping the above trade details in perspective, let us look at how the margins and M2M plays a role simultaneously during the life of the trade.
 The table below shows how the dynamics change on a day to day basis –

-I hope you don’t get intimidated looking at the table above, in fact it is quite easy to understand.
+I hope you don’t get intimidated looking at the table above; in fact, it is quite easy to understand.
 Let us go through it sequentially, day by day.

 10th Dec 2014